ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 * Instrumentation.
 * Sampling.

-[Streamline](https://developer.arm.com/Tools%20and%20Software/Streamline%20Performance%20Analyzer), is an example of a sampling profiler, that takes regular samples of various counters and registers in the system to provide a detailed view of the system's performance.
+[Streamline](https://developer.arm.com/Tools%20and%20Software/Streamline%20Performance%20Analyzer)is an example of a sampling profiler that takes regular samples of various counters and registers in the system to provide a detailed view of the system's performance.

-Sampling only provides a statistical view, but it is less intrusive and has less processing overhead than instrumentation.
+Whilst sampling only provides a statistical view, it is less intrusive and has less processing overhead than instrumentation.

 The profiler looks at memory, CPU activity and cycles, cache misses, and many parts of the GPU, as well as other performance metrics.